philsrfn/cileserver/docs/index.md

 └── README.md
 ```

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.